-Please contact us for further details: firstname.lastname@example.org.
+Please feel free to contact us for more information at email@example.com.

-You can drive to Otta and onward to Lom and Skjåk and in the Bråtå valley to Sota Sæter.
+You can drive through Otta, Lom and Skjåk in the Bråtå valley to Sota Sæter.